-- Stop all TB drugs. - In the event of anaphylaxis, manage according to standard emergency protocol (epinephrine, etc.). - For severe generalised rash, a parenteral corticosteroid may be needed. - Once the reaction has resolved, try to determine which TB drug caused the reaction (see re- challenge of TB drugs below). - · Never re-introduce any drug resulting in Stevens-Johnson syndrome or anaphylaxis.
+- Stop all TB drugs. - In the event of anaphylaxis, manage according to standard emergency protocol (epinephrine, etc.). - For generalised rash, a parenteral corticosteroid may be needed. - Once the reaction has resolved, try to determine which TB drug caused the reaction (see "Rechallenge of TB drugs" below). - Never re-introduce any drug resulting in Stevens-Johnson or Lyell syndromes, DRESS or anaphylaxis.